-In my article about different examples of life purposes, I've asked multiple people that I've met online the following question:
+In my article about different examples of life purposes, I've asked people the following question:

 What is your purpose in life?

-Out of the many responses that I got, I want to highlight one that I think provides some anecdotal proof.
-Proof that having a purpose can enable you to:
+Out of the responses that I got, I want to highlight one that I think provides some anecdotal proof:

 I got cancer at age 30 and am currently grappling with this question.
 My focus has completely shifted and I feel like my the whole point of life now is just 2 simple things: